hokiepokedad/PokemonGo-Map/docs/extras/commandline.md

                     [-tp TRUSTED_PROXIES] [-v [filename.log] | -vv
                     [filename.log]]

-    Args that start with '--' (eg. -a) can also be set in a config file or specified via -cf).
+    Args that start with '--' (eg. -a) can also be set in a config file.
     The recognized syntax for setting (key, value) pairs is based on the INI and YAML formats (e.g. key=value or foo=TRUE).
 For full documentation of the differences from the standards please refer to the ConfigArgParse